 The course aims to develop in students the capability to make an effective contribution at the highest level to the planning, policy making and management of transport in both the UK and overseas.

 - This MSc is professionally recognised by the Chartered Institute of Logistics and Transport (CILT).
 This means that all graduating students are exempt from the qualifying examinations of the Institute.

 - Also recognised by the Royal Town Planning Institute (RTPI) as a 'specialist' masters, allowing those who have completed a three year RTPI recognised undergraduate spatial planning degree to complete the RTPI's educational requirements for membership.

-- Offers students an opportunity to study the subject of transport at a postgraduate level within a School which specialises in regional and land use planning.
+- Offers students an opportunity to study the subject of transport at a postgraduate level within a School which specialises in regional planning and geography.

 The MSc Transport and Planning is unique in offering students an opportunity to study different aspects of transport (planning, policy, operation and management) as well as other areas of urban planning in general.
 Course learning outcomes include:

 - Explain and demonstrate the principles and practice of transport scheme appraisal and evaluation;

 - Understand and be able to use statistical and modelling methods for analysing travel behaviour and a range of transport options;